-The undervoltage trip mounts on top of the platform, to the right of the shunt trip.
-(See Fig. 17).
+The undervoltage trip mounts on top of the platform, to the right of the shunt trip, (See Fig. 17).
 Its function is to trip the breaker when the voltage falls to between 30 to 60 percent of normal.
+Turn the reset lever screw to secure approximately 14 oz. push out force on the moving core when the latch releases.

 The moving core is normally held magnetically against the stationary core to hold the Micarta rod and consequently the reset lever, in the reset position.
 When the coil voltage is reduced sufficiently, the reset lever spring overcomes the magnetic attraction of the cores and rotates the reset lever clockwise.
 As the reset lever rotates, it carries with it the latch pin which rotates relative to the latch until the latch is released.
 When the latch releases, the trip spring rotates the trip lever counterclockwise to trip the breaker.
-The latch is reset by the cross bar moving the adjustable reset lever as the breaker opens.
+The linkage is reset by the cross bar as the breaker opens.
 Fig. 17 shows the cross bar in the open position of the breaker.